ArshSekhon/seq_nereval/README.md

 ## References
-It draws heavily on [Segura-bedmar, I., & Mart, P. (2013).
+`seqnereval` draws heavily on [Segura-bedmar, I., & Mart, P. (2013).
 2013 SemEval-2013 Task 9 Extraction of Drug-Drug Interactions from.
 Semeval](https://www.aclweb.org/anthology/S13-2056), 2(DDIExtraction), 341–350.
 It was inspired by [nerevaluate](https://github.com/ivyleavedtoadflax/nervaluate) and is designed to be significantly faster, easier to understand/extend and provide more granular insights on the nature of errors made by the model.